mtnrconcept/ai-chess-architect/README.md

 ## Local configuration

-Some serverless features depend on the Lovable AI gateway.
-Both edge functions under `supabase/functions` require the `LOVABLE_API_KEY` secret to be present in the Supabase project so that they can authenticate against the gateway.
+Some serverless features depend on an external AI provider.
+The edge functions under `supabase/functions` will automatically use the first configured secret among `LOVABLE_API_KEY`, `GROQ_API_KEY`, `OPENAI_API_KEY`, or `GEMINI_API_KEY`.
+At least one of these secrets must be present in the Supabase project so that the rule generator and the coach can authenticate against the selected API.

 ### Supabase & Lovable AI integration